 Sailing and obsidian

 Somebody from Mesolithic Greece seems to have sailed on the Mediterranean Sea in small boats made of reeds and animal skins.
+(But they may well have had boats even in the Paleolithic.)
 People in Mesolithic Greece would probably have needed boats to catch tuna, and also they must have sailed because they used tools made of obsidian.
 You can’t get obsidian on the Greek mainland, only on the volcanic islands nearby.

 The nearest place where there is obsidian is on the Aegean islands between Greece and Turkey.
 So either the mainland Greeks were sailing to the islands to get obsidian, or the islanders were sailing to Greece to sell it to them.

 In order to get obsidian, the people of mainland Greece were probably selling something in return.
 They may have enslaved people and sold them, or they may have fought as mercenary soldiers.
 Maybe they sold dried fish, or furs from animals they hunted: both of those are common early trade items.
 They probably made baskets, so they could have sold those.
 And they probably made a lot of things out of straw, like rugs, hats, shoes, and sleeping mats.